Before applying to the GW Law Munich IP and Information Law Summer Program, please take note of the following:

 3. Is the program open to those not currently attending law school?

-Yes, if you have already completed your law degree you may request an exception but you will still be required to take two classes for each session you attend.
+Yes, if you have already completed your law degree you may request an exception but you will still be required to take three classes.
 You will have the option of enrolling for credit/no credit.
 Applications are also accepted from non-lawyers interested in the relevant topics.

 4. How soon after I send in my application can I expect to find out if I have been admitted?